Skip to main content

 When an IDE is suspended, all changes you made in the IDE will be saved.
 This includes your code changes and packages installed with apt.
 You can also use Git from within the IDE to push your code to a remote repository at any time, saving your work that way.

-Docker images built inside the IDE are not saved to reduce storage costs.
+Docker images built inside the IDE are not retained in order to reduce storage costs.

 Current limitations

-At the moment, IDEs do not come with a lot of pre-installed software.
+At the moment, IDEs ship with a minimal amount of pre-installed software.
 This means that components such as Spark will not work out of the box (as they do in the notebooks).

-We aim for eventual feature parity between IDEs and Notebooks, but for the time being you should install all required dependencies yourself.
-You can make use of the buildSteps mechanism, explained in Customizing your IDE.
+We aim for eventual feature parity between IDEs and Notebooks, but for the time being we recommend our users to install their required dependencies themselves.
+You can make use of the buildSteps mechanism, as explained in Customizing your IDE.